 Following this mission in early 1944, Kuroki was sent to California, the Corps rest center, one of the first ethnic Japanese allowed to be in the Pacific war zone.
 The Army used Ben to visit internment camps to persuade Nisei to join the 442nd Regimental Combat Team that was being formed.
 He was also assigned to speak to the Commonwealth Club in San Francisco on February 4, 1944.
 Before this date, local newspapers and radios carried critical stories with such headlines as “Jap to Address S.F.
 Club.”
 Kuroki visualized a hostile audience and an equally hostile press and asked his Army escort if he could cancel his participation in the event.
 The escort said it was too late.
 When Kuroki saw the audience of 700, the elite of the intellectual and business of northern California, in the elegant meeting hall which had hosted every president since Abraham Lincoln, he was so nervous his knees buckled.
 He recalled that he felt he would have preferred to be on a bombing mission.
 The audience listened intently, interrupted Kuroki countless times with applause, had him return to the podium twice, and in the end, gave him a 10-minute standing ovation.
 Kuroki spoke of racial intolerance, his experience in trying to stay in the Corps, and patriotism.
 He told the audience he wanted to get in combat in the worst way to prove his loyalty.
 “When you live with men under combat conditions for 15 months, you begin to understand what equality, brotherhood, tolerance, and unselfishness really mean.”
 His speech was carried over the radio and the press, including the Hearst newspapers, which praised him.
 Kuroki realized the impact of his remarks when he received a letter from the Club doyen, Monroe Deutsch, Vice President of the University of California at Berkeley, who said Kuroki’s comments had a tremendous impact on tempering anti-Japanese American sentiment.

 Following his missions against Germany, Kuroki decided to serve in the Asia Pacific theater.
 However, there was a ban on Japanese Americans serving in the air.
 His requests through military channels were repeatedly denied.
 When some leaders of the Commonwealth Club heard of Kuroki’s difficulties, they sent telegrams to the War Department.
-Secretary of War Stimson waived the ban for Kuroki, saying in a November 16, 1944, letter to Deutsch “… because of his splendid record, it has been decided to except Sergeant Kuroki from the provisions of the policy to which I earlier referred … ”
+After reviewing Kuroki's "splendid record," Secretary of War Stimson exempted Kuroki from the polity that prohibited Japanese Americans from flying in the Pacific.

 Federal agents twice attempted to prevent Kuroki from going to the Pacific with the 48th Squadron, 505th Bombardment Group, 20th U.S. Army Air Corps.
 First at Kearney Air Base in Nebraska, and then at Mather Field, California, armed federal agents demanded the pilot, Lieutenant Jim Jenkins, delay his flight.
 Jenkins recognized the attempted delay as harassment, ignored the request, started the B-29 Superfortress engines, and took off for the Pacific.
 Kuroki’s crew members provided him protection and support.
 When walking to the mess hall, he was positioned in the center of the crew members.
 Kuroki said he felt safer on flying missions than being on the ground.
 Their base was Tinian Island, where their plane was collocated with Enola Gay, which was carrying the A-Bomb.
 Kuroki flew 28 missions in Asia, most of them bombing targets in Japan.
 After completing his last flight, a drunken G.I. called Kuroki a “dirty Jap,” which triggered retaliation by Kuroki.
 The G.I. wielded a knife that cut Kuroki’s head that landed him in the hospital for a few days.
 After his return, Kuroki embarked on his 59th mission to fight racism, prejudice, and discrimination.
 He spoke to civic groups and to schools.
 He was invited to the New York Herald Tribune annual forum, which was attended by many dignitaries.
 Kuroki was given a seat between General Stilwell and General Marshall.